vlang/v/doc/packaging_v_for_distributions.md

 Thank you for supporting V and its users, and for creating, *and maintaining* a package for it.

-Although V is still changing, and installing it from source, is still the *recommended way*, to distribute it to most V users, we understand that sooner or later, people will want to adapt the upstream source to their favourite distro/platform, and that usually involves preparing a package, that will be then installed and updated, using a standardised package manager, just like all other programs in the distribution.
-This document is for the brave people, that want to prepare and *maintain* such a package.
+V is still changing, and installing it from source, is still the *recommended way*, to distribute it to most V users.

+However, we understand that sooner or later people will want to adapt the upstream source to their favorite distro/platform, and that usually involves preparing a package that will be installed and updated (using a standardized package manager) just like all other programs in the distribution.

+This document is for the brave people that want to prepare and *maintain* such a package.

 Good luck.